NEUIR/Lang2Act/README.md

 ## 📃 Evaluation
 We use an LLM-as-a-Judge mechanism to evaluate the correctness of the generated answers.
 The evaluation script calls a powerful model (e.g., Qwen2.5-72B-Instruct) to compare predictions against ground truth.
 ### 1. Set Environment Variable
-Before running the evaluation, you must export your SiliconFlow API key:
+If you want to judge the prediction with APIs, you must export your SiliconFlow API key before running the evaluation:

 ```
 export SILICONFLOW_API_KEY="your_actual_api_key"